luigiascio/Workforce-Italy/README.md

 5. Cluster Analysis: Cluster analysis was performed to group similar observations within the workforce dataset.
 This analysis aimed to identify distinct segments or clusters based on shared characteristics, providing a deeper understanding of different workforce profiles.

 ## Repository Structure
-https://github.com/luigiascio/Workforce-Italy/files/11585349/forzalavoro.txt: This directory contains the dataset used for the analysis.
+[data/](https://github.com/luigiascio/Workforce-Italy/files/11585349/forzalavoro.txt): This directory contains the dataset used for the analysis.
-[scripts/](https://github.com/luigiascio/Workforce-Italy/files/11585351/codiceForzaLavoro.pdf): The scripts directory contains the SAS code files used for data processing, analysis, and visualization. results/: The results directory includes the generated outputs, such as charts, tables, and summary statistics. report/: This directory houses the final report summarizing the findings of the workforce analysis.
+[scripts/](https://github.com/luigiascio/Workforce-Italy/files/11585351/codiceForzaLavoro.pdf): The scripts directory contains the SAS code files used for data processing, analysis, and visualization. report/: This directory houses the final report summarizing the findings of the workforce analysis.
 ## Usage
 Feel free to explore the code, datasets, and results provided in this repository.
 You can use the SAS scripts as a reference for conducting similar analyses in your own projects.
 The report offers a comprehensive overview of the workforce analysis and can serve as a valuable resource for understanding the insights derived from the data.